IELTS Speaking topic - Health and well-being #2 - EngExam.info

 Model answer

-It happened during lunchbreak at work last year.
-We were sitting at the cafeteria of the office building on the ground floor, talking shop and having coffee.
+I had an experience of that sort during lunchbreak at work last year.
+We were sitting in a cafeteria of our office building on the ground floor, talking shop and having coffee.
 The topic of discussion was mobile phones and applications.
-I was at the table with a couple of younger colleagues who were all too eager to tell me about the latest model they have pre-ordered and how it has the best camera and a battery that lasts all week.
-Applications for phones was also a major talking point, apparently nowadays they have an app for everything, ranging from dating and dieting and ending with learning how to knit.
+I was at the table with a couple of younger colleagues who were all too eager to tell me about the latest model they had pre-ordered and how it has the best camera and a battery that doesn’t run out for several days.
+Naturally, applications for phones was also a major talking point.
+Apparently, nowadays they have an app for everything, ranging from dating and dieting to teaching you how to knit.

 It felt like their zeal and enthusiasm were wasted on me.
 They had so many things to tell one another, myself included, but it was all buzzwords and drivel to me.
-I felt a bit self-conscious, clutching my 6-year old phone in my pocket, wondering if it can do any of the things they were discussing.
-I only use it for calls, texts and as an alarm clock, you see.
+I felt a bit self-conscious, clutching my 6-year-old phone in my pocket, wondering if it could do any of the things they were discussing.
+I only use it for calls, texts, and as an alarm clock, you see.
 It made me feel really old and out of touch.
 It was not pleasant at all.

 IELTS Speaking Part 3